vibhamasti/diff-linux/README.md

 # README

-This is a programme to mimic the working of the Unix command `diff` that compares files line-by-line
+This is a programme to mimic the working of the Unix command `diff` that compares files line-by-line (implementation in C)

 Refer <http://man7.org/linux/man-pages/man1/diff.1.html> for more